 The programme comprises 60 credits (1 credit = 1 ECTS) and commences twice a year in January and in late August.

-The following courses are included in the programme:
+The following courses are also available within the BI programme.

-Degree of Master of Science (60 Credits), Main Field of Study: Microdata Analysis
+Degree of Master of Science (60 Credits), Main Field of Study: Business Intelligence

 Possible future positions for our graduates are as follows: